 People are being increasingly targeted by unauthorised forex trading and brokerage firms offering the chance to trade in foreign exchange, contracts for difference, binary options, cryptoassets and other commodities.

-They promise very high returns and guaranteed profits, either through a managed account where the firm makes trades on the investor’s behalf or by trading using the firm’s trading platform.
+They promise very high returns and guaranteed profits, either through a managed account where the firm makes trades on the investor’s behalf, or by using the firm’s trading platform.

-Most consumers report they have initially received some returns from the firm to give the impression that their trading has been a success.
+Most people report they have initially received some returns from the firm that give the impression that their trading has been a success.

-They will then be encouraged to invest more money but at this stage or soon after the returns stop, their account is suspended and there’s no further contact with the firm.
+They are then encouraged to invest more money at which stage the returns stop, their account is suspended, and there’s no further contact with the firm.